equinor/appsec-fundamentals-authn-authz-cs/ex-10/doc/configure_client_anda_api.md

 Steps:

 * Create a new **.env** file for the api config.
 Give it the name **appsec-course-api-episodes-eq.env**
   * This file should be kept out of version control and out of the source code folders!
+Store it in the same location as the config file for the client.
 * Add the following config to the .env file
   ```shell
   export NODE_ENV=development